money-on-chain/main-RBTC-contract/docs/abis/Stoppable.md

 ### makeStoppable

-Switches ON the stoppability of the contract; if the contract was paused before making it unstoppable it will be paused again after calling this functionShould be called through governance
+Switches ON the stoppability of the contract; if the contract was paused before making it unstoppable it will be paused again after calling this function

 ```js
 function makeStoppable() public nonpayable onlyAuthorizedChanger